nullre/rw_mods/NR_AutoMachineTool/README_en.md

 ### Caution
 - Prisoners are excluded.
-- Prisoners under jailbreak are eligible.
+- Prisoners under jailbreak are included.
-- Fleeing Pawns is excluded.
+- Fleeing Pawns are excluded.
 - After a while the stunning condition will be lifted.
 - I think balance is not good.
 - The light color range at installation is the range maximum setting range.